nathancarter/weblurch/doc/plan.md

 ## DOM Edit Tracker

- * Create a `DOMEditTracker` class that can be instantiated with a single HTML element as parameter and that remembers that element.
-Make `LurchEditor` inherit from this class, so we're factoring out that aspect of a `LurchEditor` into that class.
  * Give `DOMEditTracker` a class method that returns the instance whose main HTML element is or contains the one passed as argument, if there is such an instance.
 Create a unit test for